zacharychristian/zacharychristian/index.md

 ### [View my LinkedIn Profile](https://www.linkedin.com/in/zack-christiansen-922705196/)

-### Innovative and scientifically rigorous graduate with a diverse set of skills ranging from Data Structures to Statistics to Machine Learning.
+### Innovative and scientifically rigorous graduate with a diverse set of skills ranging from Data Visualization to Data Structures to Machine Learning.

-Experience with PowerBI, SQL, Github, Python and Python libraries such as Pandas, NumPy, Scikit-learn, Matplotlib,etc.
+Experience with PowerBI, SQL, Python and Python libraries such as Pandas, NumPy, Scikit-learn, Matplotlib,etc.

 # Projects